 1. Understanding Canine Influenza

-Canine influenza, also known as dog flu, is a highly contagious respiratory disease that can affect dogs of all ages and breeds.
+Canine influenza, or dog flu, is a highly contagious respiratory disease affecting dogs of all ages and breeds.
 The virus can be spread through the air or by direct contact with infected dogs.
 Symptoms of canine influenza include coughing, sneezing, fever, and lethargy.
-Treatment typically involves supportive care, such as fluids and rest, and sometimes antiviral medication.
-Prevention is key, so be sure to get your dog vaccinated against canine influenza.
+Treatment typically involves supportive care, such as fluids, rest, and sometimes antiviral medication.
+Prevention is critical, so be sure to get your dog vaccinated against canine influenza.

 2. Recognizing Canine Parvovirus